 Following on from above, if you’ve decided that George Town is the place for you while visiting Penang, then I would highly recommend staying at The Prestige Hotel Penang.
-A stunning, 5-star, hotel, with a “superb” 9.2/10 rating, located near the sea front, at the heart of the city.
+A stunning, five star hotel, with a “superb” 9.2/10 rating, located near the sea front, at the heart of the city.

 With historic locations, legendary food and out of this world quality, this is a destination that has all the ingredients to create an incredible vacation that you will never forget.